Season of the Mystic

 Ample fodder for the occult exists in northern New Jersey.
 With a certain mindset, the ethereal becomes real.
 Some insist that the tortured souls of Indians, slaves, Revolutionary War soldiers have hunkered down in the highlands.
 "It's one of the most haunted areas of the state," Jane says.
 "New Jersey is one of the original thirteen colonies.
 The trauma of all that history makes it ripe for more hauntings.
 Especially the northern corner."

-Paranormal activity has been attributed to places like Jimmy's Restaurant in Morristown, where Antoine Le Blanc, the hired help, used a shovel and an axe to murder Judge and Mrs. Samuel Sayre and their servant girl Phoebe in 1833.
+Paranormal activity has been attributed to places like 217 South Street in Morristown, where Antoine Le Blanc, the hired help, used a shovel and an axe to murder Judge and Mrs. Samuel Sayre and their servant girl Phoebe in 1833.
 Captured in Newark, Le Blanc would hang in Morristown.
 A local tannery created truly gross mementos wallets, purses and book covers from Le Blanc's skin.
 That rough justice, apparently, proved inadequate for Phoebe's ghost.
 Chilled rooms, images in mirrors, exploding punch bowls have been attributed to her spirit.
 Claims of odd activities persist, despite purported "cleansings" of the house.

 Jane laughs.
 "Drugs and alcohol provide a common thread for possessions.
 People who drink and take drugs have a broken aura.
 They can be possessed.
 When I mention that in a séance, someone always blinks."